Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 :ref:`Temperature Bricklet <temperature_bricklet>` (monitors
 temperature in the server rack) and a
 :ref:`PTC Bricklet <ptc_bricklet>` with attachable temperature sensor probe (monitors temperature in a server).
+Additionally a :ref:`Master Brick <master_brick>` and a :ref:`Ethernet Master Extension (supports PoE) <ethernet_extension>` is included.
-The included enclosure can be mounted directly in a 19" server rack.

-The kit uses the Tinkerforge building blocks.
-It can be extended by more temperature probes, other sensors types (e.g. motion detector), in- or outputs (to switch computers on/off or to monitor doors) and so on.
-It is flexible and you can adapt it to your needs.
+The kits enclosure can be mounted directly in a 19" server rack and can be extended by more temperature probes, other sensors types (e.g. motion detector), in- or outputs (to switch computers on/off or to monitor doors) and so on.
+With the Tinkerforge :ref:`building blocks<product_overview>` you can flexibly adapt it to your needs.

 One or more external controlling devices, such as (Embedded-) PCs, smart phones or tablets, can be used to control the hardware over the Ethernet connection.
 Monitoring directly over the Internet is possible.
 Power can be supplied with
-`Power over Ethernet (PoE) <https://en.wikipedia.org/wiki/Power_over_Ethernet>`__.
+`Power over Ethernet (PoE) <https://en.wikipedia.org/wiki/Power_over_Ethernet>`__ or USB.

 The soft- and hardware of the kit can be modified.
 The casing consists of tinker-friendly PMMA, you can drill new holes with